Lyn Goodear FAHRI

 Dana Grgas CAHRI

 Dana joined the Australian HR Institute in December 2005.
-Dana heads up the development and research team where she manages the AHRI Awards program, research activities, AHRI:ASSIST and national mentoring program.
+As manager of the HR Knowledge and Standards Team, she manages the AHRI Awards program, research activities, AHRI:ASSIST and national mentoring program.
 In addition Dana has responsibility for the program planning and management of AHRI national conferences and events.

 Dana has completed post graduate study in HR and has held previous roles in the hospitality sector and the arts.